bpringe/auth-template/README.md

 I used some security recommendations from owasp.org in the design of this template app, but I do not claim to be a security expert by any means, and things will likely need to be customized per app.
 See the [references](#references) section for more information.

+The main structure of the app is that all non-authenticated auth pages are standard html pages.
+When the user is logged in, and html page is loaded that will host a single-page application.
+This SPA aspect can be done away with easily if desired.

+## Features

+* user sign up with email address
+* email verification via link with token emailed to user
+* user login
+* user logout
+* forgot password / password reset

 ## Tooling

 * clojure cli